WDI-SEA/wdi-23-lessons/w08/d5/02-react-router/01b-react-router.md

 > Check it out!
 Does yours work?

-## One Last Thing - Rendering Components with Props
+## Rendering Components with Props

 This is very cool but it lacks some very important functionality.
 We only know how to render a default component but we know that we frequently want to give our components props.
 How do we do that with React Router?